andreaferretti/ractive-stack/README.md

 All of these libraries handle orthogonal concerns and integrate seamlessly with each other.

+There is also a [twin example](https://github.com/andreaferretti/react-stack) with Facebook React.

 Structure of the application
 ----------------------------

-The source of the application goes under `src`; specifically `src/coffee` contains your coffeescript code and `src/sass` the stylesheets.
+The source of the application goes under `src`; specifically `src/coffee` contains your coffeescript code, `src/templates` the Ractive templates (with `.html` extension), and `src/sass` the stylesheets.
 Client side dependencies are declared in `bower.json` and usually require an AMD shortcut in `src/coffee/main.coffee`.

 Prelude.ls is split under different modules in `src/coffee/prelude`, namely `_l` for functions that work with lists, `_o` for objects, `_s` for strings, `_f` for functions and `_n` for numbers.
 This makes it easier to import the different Prelude.ls submodules directly and to augment them with other common utility functions (see `_o.pick` as an example).

-React views are prefixed with a pragma comment

-    `/** @jsx React.DOM */\`

-More generally, parts of the code that are to be translated by JSX are to be left unchanged by the coffeescript compiler, hence they are surrounded by backticks, like this:

-    React.renderComponent(
-      `<CompositeView data={ countries } />`,
-      document.getElementById 'content'
-    )

 Usage
 -----